Lightnet/vangunjs/README.md

  * https://github.com/amark/gun

 # Information:
+  Work in progress build.

+  The project is broken up into components, routers and pages for easy modified those layout.
+Since the gun.js, sea.js and base graph node for peer to peer database.
+So no one own the server but peer to peer.

+  Think of block chain but using the key, value and graph nodes.
+As it does not differentiation who own the data or server.
+By using the SEA.js = Security, Encryption, & Authorization on top of gun.js database graph.

-  Rebuild from other project for gun.js sea.js for minimal chat messages.
+  Build test for chat messages.
 ES6 module javascript.
 Working on nodejs and bun.js (N/A)

   By using the [vanjs](vanjs.org) to reduce html set up.
 To create user interface in javascript module browser.
-I use jquery before.
+Used jquery before as does help but it different methods.
 So it almost but it has more features.
-One of the reason is keep the file size small but the current development it just testing the builds.
+One of the reason is keep the keep it simple to development and easy to understand.
+It is just testing the builds.

 # Private Message:
  Note this is my own understanding a bit.
 It might right and wrong.
 Which require some testing.